Make A Claim For Motorbike Accident Compensation

 What Do I Need To Make a Motorbike Accident Claim?

 If you’re looking to claim for your injuries after a motorcycle accident, it’s important that you have as much information about the events as possible.

-If you were in a collision with another vehicle or a pedestrian and contacted the emergency services, you may well have a road traffic collision report number logged with the police that will help to verify the accident.
-If, for any reason, police were not involved or notified following the accident, then make sure to note down the details of anyone involved in the accident (i.e. the other driver if another vehicle involved) and any witnesses.
-Write down how the event unfolded, the location, weather, time and date of the accident as soon as possible so that you have all the information at hand.
-Write down as much detail as you can remember as this may provide useful to your claim.
+If you were in a collision with another vehicle or a pedestrian and contacted the emergency services, you may well have a road traffic incident report number logged with the police that will help to verify the accident.
+If, for any reason, police were not involved or notified following the accident, then make sure to note down the details of anyone involved in the accident (i.e. the other driver if another vehicle involved), vehicle registrations if necessary, and any witnesses.
+Write down how the event unfolded, estimated speed of vehicles involved (including your own), the location, weather, time and date of the accident as soon as possible so that you have all the information at hand.
+Write as much detail as you can remember as this may provide useful to your claim.

-It’s important to be checked out by a medical professional following an accident, especially if you’ve been hit whilst moving or stationary on the motorcycle, been knocked off the motorbike or made direct bodily contact with another vehicle as a result of the accident.
+It’s important to be checked out by a medical professional following an accident, especially if you’ve been hit whilst moving or stationary on the motorcycle, fell or thrown off the motorbike or made direct bodily contact with another vehicle as a result of the accident.
 Hospital and doctor’s records of the injuries you sustained in the motorbike accident can be beneficial to your claim.

-Photographic proof of the scene of the accident, damage to your motorcycle and that of the other vehicle, and the injuries you sustained can also help to support your motorcycle accident personal injury claim.
+Photographic proof of the scene of the accident, damage to your motorcycle and that of any other vehicle involved, and the injuries you sustained can also help to support your motorcycle accident personal injury claim.